 These adorable pups make excellent apartment dogs for active singles, and they’re also a nice match for large families.
 If you’re looking for a small, attention-loving dog with a big personality, then the Chorkie may be the right dog for you!

-See below for all Chorkie facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Chorkies!

 Chorkie Mixed Dog Breed Pictures

 Chorkie Mixed Dog Breed Pictures, Characteristics, & Facts

 Dog Breed Group:Mixed Breed Dogs

 - Chorkies are mixed breed dogs.
 They are not purebreds like their Chihuahua or Yorkshire Terrier parents.

 - The main colors of Chorkies are brown, white, silver, blue, and black.
 Sometimes their coats are solid, and sometimes they have a mix and blend of colors.